jepetersohn/ghs-jquery-dom-traversal-challenge/README.md

-# JQuery part one: It's all about the DOM
+# jQuery part one: It's all about the DOM

 ## Learning Competencies